Microsoft: 2014–2020: Windows 10, Microsoft Edge, and HoloLens

 Satya Nadella succeeded Steve Ballmer as the CEO of Microsoft in February 2014.

 On February 4, 2014, Steve Ballmer stepped down as CEO of Microsoft and was succeeded by Satya Nadella, who previously led Microsoft's Cloud and Enterprise division.
 On the same day, John W. Thompson took on the role of chairman, in place of Bill Gates, who continued to participate as a technology advisor.
 Thompson became the second chairman in Microsoft's history.
 On April 25, 2014, Microsoft acquired Nokia Devices and Services for $7.2 billion.
 This new subsidiary was renamed Microsoft Mobile Oy.
 On September 15, 2014, Microsoft acquired the video game development company Mojang, best known for Minecraft, for $2.5 billion.
-On June 8, 2017, Microsoft acquired Hexadite, an Israeli security firm, for $100 million.
+Since Nadella became CEO, the company has changed focus towards cloud computing.

 On January 21, 2015, Microsoft announced the release of its first interactive whiteboard, named Surface Hub.
 On July 29, 2015, Windows 10 was released, with its server sibling, Windows Server 2016, released in September 2016.
-In Q1 2015, Microsoft was the third-largest maker of mobile phones, selling 33 million units (7.2% of all).
-While a large majority (at least 75%) of them do not run any version of Windows Phone — those other phones are not categorized as smartphones by Gartner – in the same timeframe 8 million Windows smartphones (2.5% of all smartphones) were made by all manufacturers (mostly Microsoft).
 Microsoft's share of the U.S. smartphone market in January 2016 was 2.7%.
 During the summer of 2015 the company lost $7.6 billion related to its mobile-phone business, firing 7,800 employees.

 In 2015, the construction of a data center in Mecklenburg County, Virginia, led to the destruction of a historic African American cemetery despite archeological recommendations for preservation.

 On March 1, 2016, Microsoft announced the merger of its PC and Xbox divisions, with Phil Spencer announcing that Universal Windows Platform (UWP) apps would be the focus for Microsoft's gaming in the future.
+Microsoft also acquired LinkedIn in 2016.
 On January 24, 2017, Microsoft showcased Intune for Education at the BETT 2017 education technology conference in London.
 Intune for Education is a new cloud-based application and device management service for the education sector.
 In May 2016, the company announced it was laying off 1,850 workers, and taking an impairment and restructuring charge of $950 million.